Got a Tax Refund? Here’s How You Could Put It Toward Your Retirement

 Good question.
 One potential way is to increase the amount of your automatic contributions (usually done by contacting your employer’s human resources department).
 When you do this, you’re telling your employer to take more money out of your paycheck for your 401(k).
 You’re essentially using your tax refund to cover the contribution increase.

 On top of this, let’s say your employer offers to match your contributions (usually up to a certain amount).
-Using your tax refund to hike up your regular contributions might help you snag those matching dollars to supercharge your retirement account.
+Using your tax refund to hike up your regular contributions might help you get those matching dollars to supercharge your retirement account.

-Be aware that 401(k) plans are also subject to annual contribution limits.
-The standard annual contribution limit to a 401(k) plan is $23,500 for 2025 ($23,000 for 2024 ).
-But individuals who are 50 or older could make an additional catch-up contribution of up to $7,500 (if your 401(k) plan allows it).
+The standard annual contribution limit to a 401(k) plan is $24,500 for 2026 ($23,500 for 2025).
+Individuals who are 50 or older could make an additional catch-up contribution of $8,000 in 2026 (if your 401(k) plan allows it).
+In other words, you could contribute up to a total of $32,500 ($24,500 + $8,000).

-Important: Under SECURE Act 2.0, starting in 2025, 401(k) plan participants age 60 to 63 will have a higher catch-up contribution limit.
-The higher catch-up contribution limit for 2025 is $11,250 (instead of $7,500).
-This means that those age 60 to 63 could contribute up to a total of $34,750 to their 401(k) in 2025.
-See the IRS press release here for more information.
+Important: Under a change made in SECURE Act 2.0, 401(k) plan participants age 60 to 63 will have a higher catch-up contribution limit.
+The higher catch-up contribution limit for 2026 is $11,250 (instead of $8,000).

 If you have questions about whether you’re eligible to make catch-up contributions, check with your 401(k) plan provider or a tax professional.

 One of the upsides of saving for retirement with an IRA and/or a 401(k) is the potential tax benefits.
-If you contribute to a traditional IRA or 401(k) with pre-tax dollars – you could reduce your tax bill for the year.
+If you contribute to a traditional IRA or 401(k) with pre-tax dollars, you could reduce your tax bill for the year.
 Plus, your money can typically grow tax-deferred until you withdraw it in retirement.

 On the other hand, with a Roth IRA, if you contribute after-tax dollars today, your withdrawals in retirement are generally tax-free as long as certain conditions are met (see the IRS’s Roth IRAs webpage for more information).